tiffduong/Data_Science_Portfolio/MSDS - Practical Machine Learning/README.md

 > Employ at least two regression modeling methods (Linear, Ridge, Lasso, ElasticNet). <br>
 > Evaluate these models with a cross validation design.<br>
 > Use the root mean-squared error (RMSE) as an index of classification performance.<br>

+## Assignment 4: Random Forests and Gradient Boosting
+### Management Questions
+Imagine that you again are advising a real estate brokerage firm in its attempt to employ machine learning methods.
+The firm wants to use machine learning to complement conventional methods for assessing the market value of residential real estate.
+Of the modeling methods examined in your study, which would you recommend to management and why?
+Reviewing the results of the random forests and gradient boosting model you have selected to present to management, which explanatory variables are most important in predicting home prices? <br>
+> Employ at least two regression modeling methods (Linear, Ridge, Lasso, ElasticNet). <br>
+> Employ Random Forests. <br>
+> Evaluate these models with a cross validation design.<br>
+> Use the root mean-squared error (RMSE) as an index of classification performance.<br>
+> Use Feature Selection to find the importances of the features in the dataset.<br>